 Or you could do this in an informal way by just telling a few friends about your goal or by setting up a time to go walking with other friends who are trying to exercise more or by swapping meal plans with friends who are trying to eat healthier.

-Or, if you don’t know of anyone who could keep you accountable for your goals, then you can share what your goal is in the comments below!
+Or, if you like you can even share what your goal is in the comments below!

 4) Establish Consistent Routines